 Your Security Matters ...

-Security is a massively important factor on any website and we at Wild Places Publishing would like to tell you more about the measures that we use to protect you and your information when you visit our site and place an order.
+Security is a massively important factor on any website and we at Wild Places Publishing would like to tell you more about the measures that we use to protect you and your information when you visit our site.

-The first thing to notice is the green padlock that appears in your browser, right at the start of the address.
-This goes with the address itself, which starts with https (the 's' indicates a secure site).
-With this designation, you know that all the data that flows between your computer and this site, and vice versa, is encrypted; nobody can read the scrambled data while it is in transit.
+The first thing to notice is the padlock that appears in your browser at the start of the address, which starts with https (the 's' indicates a secure site).
+With this designation, you know that all the data that flows between your computer and ours, and vice versa, is encrypted; nobody can read the scrambled data while it is in transit.

-You are invited to register with the site; indeed, you must do so to place an order, because at minimum we will need your address to post your order and if you use a card for payment, the merchant banks will use this information as part of their checks against possible fraud.
-Your password for your account is encrypted and we at Wild Places have no means of reading this: you are able to reset your password if you forget it, but as part of the security measures we cannot tell you anything about it or do this for you.
+You are invited to register with the site; indeed, you must do so to place an order, because at minimum we will need your address to post your order to and, if you use a card for payment, the merchant banks will use this as part of their checks against possible fraud.
+Your password for your account is encrypted and we at Wild Places have no means of reading it: you are able to reset your password if you forget it, but as part of the security measures we cannot (literally, cannot) tell you anything about it or do this for you.

-When you make a payment, this is handled by Barclaycard with all the security layers that this implies.
-Your card details are entered into software that is authorised by Barclaycard and at no time are these visible to Wild Places or stored by us.
-You may be asked to go through a 3D Secure (or equivalent) stage while making payment; this is entirely controlled by Barclaycard, which uses encrypted technology to check your card details against records with your own bank.
+When you make a payment, this is handled by Square with all the security layers that this implies from a trusted payment gateway.
+Your card details are entered into software that is authorised by Square and at no time are these visible to Wild Places or stored by us.
+You may be asked to go through a 3D Secure (or equivalent) stage while making payment; this is entirely controlled by Square and your own bank/card supplier, which uses encrypted technology to check your card details against records with your bank.
 This is an anti-fraud step that protects the use of your card.
 In addition, Wild Places has to comply with regular security checks on the website.